 1500 Stories is a cooperative art, storytelling and civic engagement project aimed at sharing stories of class inequality in the U.S. It will begin in the Silicon Valley.
 The project will develop a web-based collection of audio and video stories and visual arts about what it is like to live in different class positions.
 It will culminate in a 5-mile long public art installation and civic engagement experience.
 The title is inspired by a poster by Stephen J. Rose depicting the distribution of income and wealth in the U.S. and the fact that by 2013, the poster would need to be 1500 stories tall to capture the richest 1%.
 The 1500 Stories project will literalize this gap between the richest and the rest of us in the form of the 5-mile installation—roughly equivalent to 1500 stories of height.
-This project uses the metaphor of the 1500 stories to collect and share actual stories of the lived experience of class inequality in the U.S. If you would like to learn more about the project, visit the website at https://1500stories.org/ or contact Jennifer Myhre at email@example.com.
+This project uses the metaphor of the 1500 stories to collect and share actual stories of the lived experience of class inequality in the U.S. If you would like to learn more about the project, contact Jennifer Myhre at firstname.lastname@example.org.

 If you are interested in participating in the 1500 Stories project as part of your civic engagement requirement, you will conduct, record and transcribe interviews as part of the 1500 Stories storygathering phase.
 Here are activities you can participate in as part of a 12-15 hour civic engagement requirement: